Fortyseven/LoRA-Tool/README.md

 - This script currently has SDXL hard coded in a bool as `True`, since SDXL generation has been my focus since making this.
 Now that I understand the generation parameters a bit better, I may revisit SD15 LoRAs again later.
 - **This script really isn't intended for the mainstream, so some obvious improvements (like adding a switch for the aforementioned SDXL mode) are missing.**
   - Those interested in it, or whatever reason, would be better served by just forking this and customizing it for their own uses, since I have no interest in actively maintaining this.
 Especially since it's basically just a glorified shell script around someone else's project.

+# Known Bugs
+- Isn't case insensitive with image globbing.
+That is, `*.JPG != *.jpg`.
+These are simply ignored.
+Boo.
+I should fix that.
+- Doesn't check if there's already models in `/lora/model` before beginning, but it does recreate `/lora/images` every time, however.